pstelzig/MoPyRegtest/README.md

 # How to contribute
-If you want to help me extend MoPyregtest, please drop me a message!
+If you want to help me extend MoPyRegtest, please drop me a message!
 Contributions are welcome!

 # Authors